top of page

 These are normally on super fast trains between major cities, we took one from Delhi to Amritsar.
 They have cushioned armchairs with a table, much like trains in the UK, but with the added luxury of air-con and often a meal service.

-Second Seating (2S) –
+Second Seating (2S)

 2S is usually on daytime intercity trains, and absolutely fine for journeys up to 8 hours - I took them all over Mumbai and also from Mumbai to Aurangabad (7 hours).

-The carriage is lively and interesting, and often gender separated.
+The carriage is lively and interesting, and sometimes gender separated.
 While the women aggressively shoved each other out of the way to get on the train, once aboard they were all friends again and took turns giving up their seats so everyone could have a time sitting down when the carriage was full.

 2S Train Class India